wix-incubator/wix-code-docs/wix-reviews-backend/wix-reviews-backend/guides/Introduction.md

 With the Reviews API you can manage reviews for a site's services, content, or products.
 The review object holds the content of the review, a rating score, images or video media, and information about the author.
 Learn more about [Wix Reviews](https://support.wix.com/en/article/wix-stores-adding-and-setting-up-wix-reviews).

-The Wix Reviews API allows your app to:
+The Wix Reviews API allows the site to:

 - Import reviews from other sites and export reviews to other sites.
 - Retrieve and display positive review data.
 Use the [Media API](https://www.wix.com/velo/reference/wix-media-v2) to retrieve associated review media.